choonghyunryu/dlookr/README.md

 - sample_percent
   - Sample percent of data for performing EDA.

-The following script creates a EDA report for the `data.frame` class object, `heartfailure`.
+The following script creates an EDA report for the `data.frame` class object, `heartfailure`.

 ``` r